 Wondering how to get a Utah real estate license?
+You’re in the right place.
 Let us help you launch an exciting new career with flexible hours and unlimited earning potential.
-There are five easy steps to obtaining your Utah real estate license, including the completion of 120 hours of prelicensing classes.
+Follow these five easy steps and you’ll be selling properties from Salt Lake City to St. George in no time.

-We’ll walk you through the process and answer some frequently asked questions about the time commitment and costs involved, the Utah real estate exam, and the average income of a real estate agent in Utah.
+We’ll walk you through the process and answer some frequently asked questions about the time commitment and costs involved, license exam, and average income of a real estate agent in Utah.

-How to Become a Real Estate Agent in Utah
+How to Get a Utah Real Estate License

 - Be at least 18 years old